jjchavanne/prisma-cloud-acct-onboarding/azure/README.md

 ### OPTION 1: Manual - via the Azure Console
 Complete Steps 7-10 from: [Setup Your Azure Subscription for Prisma Cloud](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin/connect-your-cloud-platform-to-prisma-cloud/onboard-your-azure-account/set-up-your-azure-account.html#id3c86dfb2-8ffb-4a60-9416-f15c5cec3ed6).

-### OPTION 2: Automated - via Terraform
+### OPTION 2: Automated - via Terraform (Recommended Option)
-With this option, we will update our original terraform file from the Terraform Getting Started tutorial.
+With this option, you can use the below code snippet as a template.
+If you used the original terraform file from the Terraform Get Started tutorial, you can simply append this template and make the minor adjustments mentioned below.

-The updated code snippet is taken directly from here: https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/network_watcher_flow_log
+This code snippet is taken directly from the [Terraform Registry](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/network_watcher_flow_log) with several modifications:
-- NOTE: Several changes have been made from the above example.
   - Added a new VNET
   - Changed the Retention period to 15 days (per Prisma Cloud doc recommendation).
-  - **YOU** must additionally change the Storage Account name as it **Must be unique across Azure**.
-Replace `"ReplaceMustBeUnique"` under the resource "azurerm_storage_account" below.
-  - In this example, we've also removed the log anayltics pieces from the original terraform example (as this could create additional costs).
+  - Removed the log anayltics pieces (as this could create additional costs).
 This is optional.

-Copy and Edit the code snippet in your environment as needed:
+Copy and Edit the code snippet in your environment, noting that **YOU** must change the Storage Account name as it **Must be unique across Azure**.
+- Replace `"ReplaceMustBeUnique"` under the resource "azurerm_storage_account" below.

 ```
 resource "azurerm_resource_group" "test" {
   name     = "myPCResourceGroup"